-We currently support 38 students at university, technical school, and secondary levels from the communities of Batey Libertad and Franco Bidó.
-As of November 2017, 66 students have graduated from high school, 5 from technical school, and 10 from university– accomplishments that would have been impossible without the collaboration of EAB.
+We currently support 92 students at university, technical school, and secondary, and primary levels from the communities of Batey Libertad, Batey Dos, Franco Bidó, and Janey.
+As of August 2018, 71 students have graduated from high school, 5 from technical school, and 10 from university– accomplishments that would have been impossible without the collaboration of EAB.
 Many other students eagerly await scholarships.
-Each academic year we provide school supplies to 25-50 primary school students.
-We also support an adult literacy program, and in June 2016 supported our 2nd annual summer school academic enrichment camp for primary school students, which is planned, organized, staffed, and directed entirely by our college and high school scholarship students.
+We also support an adult literacy program, and in June 2018 supported our 4th annual summer school academic enrichment camps for primary school students, which are planned, organized, staffed, and directed entirely by our college and high school scholarship students.

 Housing and Sanitation.